Black Men and Racial Trauma: Impacts, Disparities, and Interventions

 CE Process Info

-CFR is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists and other mental health professionals whose state licensing boards recognize CE credit provided by APA-approved sponsors.
-The following entities accept continuing education credits provided by APA-approved sponsors: The Pennsylvania State Board of Social Workers, Marriage and Family Therapists, and Professional Counselors; the New Jersey State Board of Marriage and Family Examiners; the Delaware State Board of Professional Counselors of Mental Health and Chemical Dependency Professionals; the Delaware State Board of Social Work Examiners.
-Each professional is responsible for the individual requirements as stipulated by his/her licensing agency.
-Please contact your individual licensing board/regulatory agency to review continuing education requirements for licensure renewal.
-Please note: You must attend "live" (in real-time) to earn CE credits.
+Council for Relationships is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
+Council for Relationships maintains responsibility for this program and its content.
+The following entities accept continuing education credits provided by APA-approved sponsors: the Pennsylvania State Board of Social Workers, Marriage and Family Therapists, and Professional Counselors; the New Jersey State Board of Marriage and Family Examiners; the Delaware State Board of Professional Counselors of Mental Health and Chemical Dependency Professionals; the Delaware State Board of Social Work Examiners.

 Before the event, you will receive an email from CE-Go with access to the virtual event.
-After the event, you will receive access to your evaluation and continuing education certificate via a personalized "attendee dashboard" link, hosted on the CE-Go website.
+After the event, you will receive access to an evaluation and continuing education certificate via a personalized "attendee dashboard" link, hosted on the CE-Go website.
 This link and access to the virtual event will be sent to the email account you used to register for the event.

 Upon accessing the CE-Go "attendee dashboard", you will be able to:

-• Complete evaluation forms for the event
+- Complete evaluation forms for the event

-• Download your continuing education certificate in a PDF format
+- Download your continuing education certificate in a PDF format

-If you have any questions or concerns regarding the CE-Go platform, please contact CE-Go at 888-498-5578 or by email at support@ce-go.com Please Note: Emails for this event will come from "support@ce-go.com".
+If you have any questions or concerns regarding the CE-Go process, please contact CE-Go at 888-498-5578 or by email at support@ce-go.com Please Note: Emails for this event will come from "support@ce-go.com".

 Please make sure to check your spam/junk folder in case those emails get "stuck".
-We'd also suggest "Allowlisting" support@ce-go.com.
+We'd also suggest "whitelisting" support@ce-go.com.
 This tells your email client that you know this sender and trust them, which will keep emails from this contact at the top of your inbox and out of the junk folder.